Mistrial declared in case of man charged in 18 Texas deaths - NewsBreak

 Jurors saw surveillance video from a Walmart showing that Harris and Chemirmir were at the store at the same time, just hours before she was found dead.

-Harris’ son-in-law, Richard Rinehart, testified that the jewelry and jewelry box found in the trash when Chemirmir was arrested belonged to his mother-in-law.
+Harris’ son-in-law, Richard Rinehart, testified that the jewelry box found in the trash when Chemirmir was arrested belonged to his mother-in-law, as did numerous pieces of jewelry officers found then.

 Jurors also heard about the killing of of 87-year-old Mary Brooks, who was found dead in her Richardson home in January 2018.
 Hers was one of the 18 Chemirmir has been charged with.